R63 (South Africa): Eastern Cape

 The R63 bypasses the Nqweba Dam and crosses the Sundays River to enter Graaff-Reinet as Stockenstroom Street before turning eastwards as Caledon Street to meet the N9 national route and the R61 road at the Church Square in Graaff-Reinet Central.
-All 3 routes share one road southwards to cross the Sundays River and enter the southern suburbs, where the southwards road remains as the N9 and R61 while the R63 becomes the road to the south-south-east to cross the Sundays River one last time and exit the city.
+All 3 routes share one road southwards to cross the Sundays River and enter the southern suburbs, where the southwards road remains as the N9 and R61 while the R63 becomes the road to the south-south-east to cross the Sundays River one last time and pass to the east of Adendorp to exit the city.
 From Graaff-Reinet, the R63 heads southwards for 23 kilometres to meet the northern terminus of the R75 road.
 At this junction, the R63 turns eastwards and heads east-south-east for 98 kilometres, through Pearston (where it becomes the Bruintjieshoogte Pass), to the city of Somerset East, where it crosses the Little Fish River three times.
 The R63 heads eastwards for another 21 kilometres to the town of Cookhouse, where it meets the N10 national route and crosses the Great Fish River.

 The R63 & N10 are one road north-east for 24 kilometres before the R63 becomes its own road eastwards near a place named Eastpoort.
 The R63 heads eastwards for 43 kilometres, through Bedford, to the town of Adelaide (south of the Winterberg mountain range), where it crosses the Koonap River and meets the R344 road.
 They are one road south-east for almost 4 kilometres before the R344 becomes its own road southwards.
 From Adelaide, the R63 heads east-south-east for 31 kilometres to enter Fort Beaufort and meet the R67 road west of the town centre.
 They are one road for 650 metres up to a t-junction, where the R67 turns north and the R63 turns south to cross the Kat River.
 Shortly after, the R63 turns eastwards.
 From the Fort Beaufort town centre, the R63 heads eastwards for 22 kilometres to the town of Alice, where it meets the R345 road in the town centre.
 They are one road eastwards for almost 5 kilometres before the R345 becomes its own road northwards.

-From the R345 split near Alice, the R63 heads eastwards for 54 kilometres, through Middledrift and Dimbaza, to King William's Town in the Buffalo City Metropolitan Municipality, where it meets the N2 national route.
-They become one road eastwards as they enter the city centre of King William's Town, crossing the Buffalo River.
+From the R345 split near Alice, the R63 heads eastwards for 54 kilometres, through Middledrift and Dimbaza, to Qonce in the Buffalo City Metropolitan Municipality, where it meets the N2 national route.
+They become one road eastwards as they enter the city centre of Qonce, crossing the Buffalo River.
 They become Buffalo Road southwards and at the Grey Street junction, they meet the R346 road.
 All 3 routes become Grey Street eastwards up to the Alexandra Road junction, where the R346 becomes Alexandra Road northwards, the N2 becomes Alexandra Road southwards and the R63 remains on the easterly road, which changes its name to Maitland Road and heads north-east for another 3 kilometres to Bhisho, the capital of the Eastern Cape.